ryanxai/cvgen/README.md

-# YAML to PDF Resume Builder
+# CV Generator

 ![Resume Preview](docs/resume_preview_top_half.png)

 ## Overview

-This project allows you to maintain your resume content in an easy-to-edit YAML format while generating a professionally styled PDF using Python and LaTeX.
+This project allows you to maintain your resume content in an easy-to-edit JSON format while generating a professionally styled PDF using Python and LaTeX.
 You can run it either as a **command-line tool**, a **FastAPI web service**, or with **Docker**.

 ## Usage Options